hhd-dev/hhd/readme.md

 `High resolution timer trigger` with `CONFIG_IIO_HRTIMER_TRIGGER`.
 Both are under `Linux Kernel Configuration ─> Device Drivers ─> Industrial I/O support ─> Triggers - standalone`.

+#### Broken Steam Gyro Calibration
+Steam gyro calibration does not corrently work due to an issue with the accelerometer scale (bottom bar).
+Since the accelerometer is not currently used for anything this is not a high priority fix.
+The gyro will work fine in games.

+If you get drift, you can turn on `Auto-Calibrate Gyro Drift when Stationary` and then move the top bar (gyro) right until it covers the noise.

 #### Missing Python Evdev
 In case you have installation issues, you might be missing the package `python-evdev`.
 You can either install it as part of your distribution (included by Nobara